 Back with another ukulele review, and one that many readers have been keen to have a look at since I first announced it was being built.
-A custom build this time by Tinguitar.com in the shape of a solid body tenor uke.My readers may have seen my earlier posts introducing Robert Collins, the luthier from Hebden Bridge behind the Tinguitar brand, and know that the roots of this went back to a visit to his workshop in late summer 2014 to talk details.
+A custom musical instrument this time by Tinguitar.com in the shape of a solid body tenor uke.My readers may have seen my earlier posts introducing Robert Collins, the luthier from Hebden Bridge behind the Tinguitar brand, and know that the roots of this went back to a visit to his workshop in late summer 2014 to talk details.
 You see, that is part of the Tinguitar process - having a look at wood selections, talking through options and agreeing a final specification with Rob on the build that I then waited patiently for.

 My choice was for a solid body electric, principally for stage use, as something reliable, tough and that would be resistant to feedback regardless of whether I was playing something soft or throwing it through effects and performing on the more rock end of what I like to play.
 Solid body electrics remain to be popular and I do get a lot of questions on my recommendations.
 Sadly, unless at the high end, I find many of them lacking and often question the quality of the likes of Staggs and Eleukes.
 They may have attractive prices, but when they don't cost much more than a good quality pickup, something tends to give in the end result (usually the electrified sound, which is, after all, their key point).